imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 The cost of stack operations is fairly consistent and is slightly below the nominal gas value.

 > Client Implementation notes:
 > Both Besu and EthereumJS should review their `PUSH*` implementations.
-The cost rises linearly with the number of bytes pushed, which defies intuition and is different to other implementations.
+The cost rises linearly with the number of bytes pushed, which defies intuition and is different from other implementations.

 #### Memory Operations
 Included OPCODEs: `MLOAD`, `MSTORE`, `MSTORE8`, `MSIZE`, `MCOPY`